Yandex Cloud

 • With the specified value of the Host HTTP header and other headers.

-Updated settings are not applied to the resourceUpdated settings are not applied to the resource
+Updated settings failed to apply to the resourceUpdated settings failed to apply to the resource

-Resources may have the Not active status due to receiving no user requests for 90 days or being deactivated manually.
-To make them active again, enable the End-user access to content option in the basic resource settings.
-Resources can be activated and deactivated by users with the cdn.editor role or higher.
+Resources can show as Not active due to receiving no user requests for 90 days or being deactivated manually.
+To make them active again, enable End-user access to content in the basic resource settings.
+To enable or disable resources, you need the cdn.editor role or higher.

 Unable to configure the TLS certificateUnable to configure the TLS certificate